liam-mulhall/dotfiles/README.md

 If we are in the root of the `.dotfiles` directory, we can issue the command `stow bar` to create symlinks for `bar` in the home directory.

+To delete a configuration, simply `rm` the file or directory you want to delete.